-Credit card debt is particularly difficult for consumers to pay off because interest rates charged on short-term consumer debt is particularly high, compared to interest rates on long-term debt, such as your mortgage.
-As a credit card consumer, surrounded with credit card debt, you may be tempted to ask the heavens, ‘Will credit card companies reduce my interest rate?’
+Credit card debt is particularly difficult to pay off because interest rates charged on short-term consumer debt is particularly high, compared to interest rates on long-term debt, such as mortgages.
+As a credit card user surrounded with credit card debt, you will do everything in your power to become debt free.

 Research by CreditCards.com shows that around 75% of the requests made by consumers to have their credit card interest rates lowered are actually approved.
 Similar results were revealed for requests to cancel late payment fees.